grompe/BTWTweak/patcher/readme.txt

 - Fixed kiln so it is able to display multiple cracked blocks at once.

+- Improved item frames: fixed items being dark (MC-7001), or off-center (MC-8662); framed maps now occupy full block, and label of a renamed item is displayed when looking at the frame.

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.